 Dental phobia statistics

-If you suffer from dental anxiety, you are not alone.
-Have a look at these stats, and you'll see that a lot of people in the United States suffer from the same condition.
+And, well, the thought of drastic treatment makes them even more afraid to go.
+If you can relate to this vicious cycle, you are not alone.
+Have a look at these stats, and you’ll see that a lot of people in the United States suffer from the same condition.

 - Dental anxiety is higher when pain has been experienced at previous dental visits.